Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 💻 Currently working on "haveFun" online casino site
+- 💻 Currently working on "shopNow" ecommerce website

 - 🧠 I’m currently preparing for coding interview